ssiuhk/easy-wg-quick/README.md

 No seqno.txt... creating one!
 No wgpsk.key... creating one!
 No wghub.key... creating one!
-No wghub.conf... creating one!
+No wg0.conf... creating one!
 Wireguard hub address is 10.60.1.160:51820 on wlp2s0.
-Note: customize [Interface] section of wghub.conf if required!
+Note: customize [Interface] section of wg0.conf if required!
 No wgclient10.conf... creating one!
 █████████████████████████████████████████████████████████████████████
 █████████████████████████████████████████████████████████████████████